mysterious-ranger301/xtraMathCheat/README.md

 This program uses tesseract for its
 OCR capabilities.
 Fairly simple install;
 just run _pip install pytesseract_

-Installing normal tesseract for Windows is a bit tricky, but you can install it here: https://github.com/UB-Mannheim/tesseract/wiki
+Installing actual tesseract (pytesseract is just a wrapper) for Windows is a bit tricky, but you can install it here: https://github.com/UB-Mannheim/tesseract/wiki
 In the program, the variable